News

 Hermanus, Western Cape Braai, Breakfast, Burgers, Cape Malay, Cocktails, Coffee Shop, Contemporary, Continental, European, Fine Dining, French, Fusion, Grills, Light Meals, Organic, Picnics, Seafood, South African, Tapas, Vegan, Vegetarian, Wine bar

 Moody Lagoon at Benguela Cove is set in the heart of the Benguela Cove winery complex.
-The restaurant is in an elevated setting with expansive views of the lagoon and the Atlantic ocean...
+The restaurant is a beautiful contemporary space adorned with artwork and chandeliers, offering expansive view...